matfish2/vue-formular/README.md

 `vue-formular.change::field_name`

 Fires off whenever a field's value is changed.
-Send through the new and old values.
+Send through the name of the field, as well as new and old values.
 This allows for using fields independently of the form.

 `vue-formular.change`